Arsenal on this day in history. The March Files.

 21 March 1913: Man U 2 Arsenal 0.
 Start of an eight match run without a win which relegated the club for the first and only time.
 After 31 games Arsenal still only had 15 points – as did the other relegation candidate, Notts County.

 21 March 1931: Arsenal 2 Sheffield Wednesday 0.
-Jimmy Brain’s final appearance.
+Jimmy Brain’s final league appearance (although he played on the summer tour of Scandinavia).
 He played 204 league games and scored 125 games.
 Jack and Bastin got the goals, 47,872 in the crowd.

 21 March 1936: Arsenal 1 Grimsby 0.
 FA Cup semi final.
 Bastin scored the goal in front of 63,210 fans at Huddersfield’s ground.
 It was Bastin’s sixth goal in the cup this season, making him the top cup scorer, although with only 11 in the league he was way behind Ted Drake.